 Among the highlights of marriage my wife and I anticipated, during our engagement was the naming of our children.
 All members of the family are called to holiness.
 We selected saint names whose lives exemplified heroic virtue and testimony of truth: Bernadette, Teresa of Avila, Matthew, Catherine of Siena, Maria Faustina, and Fabian just to name a few!

 A simple way to grow in fellowship with your family’s patron saints is to celebrate their feast day.
 Owning a statue of a saint unique to your family will provide a more tangible connection to your holy friend.
 Gazing at the face of your patron saint, in the living room or bedroom, will help remind you daily of their holy life and strong love of God.
-I am comforted during a stressful day every time I see the image of Mary Queen of Peace in our living room.
+Seeing the image of Mary Queen of Peace in my living room brings comfort during a stressful day.

 Utilizing sacred images, especially saint statues, deepens your faith, guides you to Christ, and provides opportunities to develop unique family traditions of your own while fostering fellowship with God’s holy ones.
 Go get a saint statue today!